 A Heritage Stay in Darjeeling

 While having a chat with Elizabeth Clarke, the Director of Windamere, she suggested that I take a look at Ivanhoe House.
-This old heritage property which was built during the British colonial days, is now managed by Windamere Hotel administration.
+This old heritage property which was built during the British colonial days, was then managed by Windamere Hotel administration.
 She added that this is the only house of that era which has remained unchanged and offers a rare opportunity to the guests to live in the old ambience of the Raj days and feel the aura of the period.

 It was this special aspect of being able to go back in history that made me interested to explore the property.
 Elizabeth herself and the General Manager of Windamere Subhana volunteered to take me around.